7 Tips for Healthy Low-Carb GrillingArticle posted in: Diet & Nutrition

 - 4 ounces of wine

 Opt for lighter beers or hard seltzer because they’re lower in calories and carbohydrates.
 You can have red or white wine as long as the variety is on the dry side.
 Dry wines tend to be lower in sugar and carbs.
 Avoid sugary wine coolers and mixers or opt for sugar-free versions if they are available.
-You could even try whipping up a keto friendly slushie with a little hard seltzer, white rum or vodka.
-Check out our keto slushie guide here! >
+You could even try whipping up a low-carb slushie with a little hard seltzer, white rum or vodka.
+Check out our slushie guide here! >